 “When Kamala (Harris) says ‘We’re not going back,’ to me it means not going back to hating each other and tearing this nation apart over ideology.
 It’s supposed to be over policy.
 There’s a difference, people.
 It’s so hurtful.
 I hope people wake up, because I mean, how many groups were offended during that rally?
 Don’t think you may not be next.”

-Perez said.
-“I have family members who are Trump supporters.
+Perez added, “I have family members who are Trump supporters.
 It was, like, radio silence after the rally.
 Usually, they come back and say something to me, ‘Yeah, but what about Kamala,’ what about this, what about that.
 After Madison Square Garden there was nothing for three days straight.
 It was pretty incredible.”

 The rally, Perez said, had clearly “struck a nerve.
 The radio silence for three days spoke volumes for me.”